-The 10 highest results achieved for cars sold at public auction thus far in 2021 were:
+The 10 highest results achieved for cars sold at public auction in 2021 were:

 Note: Include the auction premium.
 May include post-hammer deals and charity lots.